thielicious/aLocal.js/README.md

 ## INTRODUCTION

 **aLocal** ('a' for auto) is a tiny JavaScript snippet which automatically updates the address bar to localhost - ready for server-side scripts.
-An alternativity for newbies who plan to start programming in PHP like I did..<br>
-Beginners who are not fond in such things start with XAMPP most likely.
-There are many other ways to fix it in almost any language or directly in host files on Windows.
-This is an example for a solution in plain JavaScript.

 <br>